[Looking for Charlie's main web site?]

 Again, I'll have more to say on this in a moment, but if you had multiple web sites sharing one or multiple connectors, you would use the /cf/status URL to view the monitor for each site's domain/ip/port to see the status of connections from the web server to CF for that site.
 (Note that it's totally ok for the worker name and indeed the URL pattern to be the same in multiple connectors.
 Connectors are independent from each other.)

-BTW, the "port" that he refers to (for accessing the status worker display) is indeed the port (if any) that you would use for requests made to your web site which uses the connector configured to be monitored.
+BTW, the "port" that he refers to (for accessing the Status Worker display) is indeed the port (if any) that you would use for requests made to your web site which uses the connector configured to be monitored.
 It does NOT refer to the AJP port, like 8012 or 8013 or 8014, as you may see listed in the workers.properties file.
 Nor does it refer to ColdFusion's internal web server port, like 8500, if you may have that enabled.
-This web server connector has nothing to do with using CF's internal web server.
-It's only how your external web server, like IIS, Apache, or nginx are connected to CF.
+This AJP web server connector has nothing to do with using CF's internal web server.
+It's only one of the ways that your external web server, like IIS or Apache, can be connected to CF.

-This is very important to understand: each status worker report will only report on connections to THAT one specific site through which you're viewing it.
+This is very important to understand, and not at all obvious from the Adobe post, the Tomcat docs, or even from merely using the tool: each Status Worker report will only report on connections to THAT one specific site through which you're viewing it.
 It does NOT report on requests going through any another site and/or connector.

 Sadly, there is no mechanism in this Tomcat-provided tool to get one interface that reports for ALL web sites.
 Nor is there any logging of this connection info, at all.
-The closest we have is the metrics log, about which I will blog more later.
+(There is perhaps value in leveraging JMX metrics.
+I've not explored that.
+I discuss it further below.
+The closest built-in option we have is the CF metrics log, which I also discuss separately below.)

-This is a new point I am adding, after originally writing the post.
-I have come to observe that the information displayed in the status worker report is REFRESHED (wiped out, starts over) if the connector is restarted.
+I have come to observe that the information displayed in the Status Worker report is REFRESHED (wiped out, starts over) if the connector is restarted.
 In the case of IIS, that's if the application pool that underlies the site in question gets restarted/recycled.
-The numbers are of course also reset if the web server (IIS, Apache, nginx) is itself restarted.
+The numbers are of course also reset if the web server (IIS, Apache) is itself restarted.

-In the case of IIS, note also that application pools can be be recycled not only manually (such as by right-clicking on one in the application pools list), but they can recycle on their own.
-For instance, by default app pools recycle after 20 minutes of inactivity, and every 1740 minutes (1 day and 3 hours)!
+In the case of IIS, this is especially important since application pools can be be recycled not only manually (such as by right-clicking on one in the application pools list), but they can recycle on their own.
+For instance, by default app pools recycle after 20 minutes of inactivity, and every 1740 minutes (every 29 hours)!
+That's a MS-implemented default that you can change, of course.

-6) The Status Worker info is helpful, but may not help solve all connector problems
+Status Worker info is helpful, but may not help solve all connection problems

 The information reported by this Status Worker mechanism may be helpful for some problems, so do check it out.
 But it's not clear to me if it will help us all to understand/resolve problems related to proper configuration of the connector, as have been discussed in the Adobe blog entries like the one I mentioned before, at ColdFusion 11 IIS Connector Tuning.